Auto Lotto Processor Review

 Auto Lotto Processor’s promo page does not have terms and conditions.
 If the previous information did not raise a red flag, this one definitely should.
 Lustig doesn’t make any promises about maintaining your privacy or offering you a certain type of support for the money you invest in his software.

-Once you go to the Auto Lotto Processor checkout page, you’ll see a brief terms and conditions statement at the bottom of the payment form.
+Once you go to the Auto Lotto Processor checkout page, you’ll see a brief statement that contains the terms and conditions at the bottom of the payment form.

 The statement suggests that people who buy Auto Lotto Processor are entitled to a 60-day money-back guarantee (this is a standard ClickBank guarantee as Lustig is offering the software through this platform).